Which faculty members are eligible to apply?

 The three criteria are the same ones used for your Step Evaluation Form and advancement in rank: teaching effectiveness, professional achievement, and contributions to the college/community.
 For a more complete discussion of the three criteria please consult your faculty handbook.
 Proposals are judged on value as it relates to the three criteria as well as overall quality, project feasibility, dissemination strength, proposal clarity, and completeness.

-You may apply for travel to a site, research, funding for supplies and materials, hotel costs, meals, services used in the execution of the activity, ground transportation, registration fees, project documentation fees, copying costs, software needs as they relate directly to the project, equipment, participation in professional conferences and workshops, participation in conferences and workshops that support teaching effectiveness related to student learning styles, dealing with classroom issues, developing college activities that support building departmental teamwork, collegiality, and communications, and more.
+You may apply for grant supported travel to a site, research, funding for supplies and materials, hotel costs, meals, services used in the execution of the activity, ground transportation, registration fees, project documentation fees, copying costs, software needs as they relate directly to the project, equipment, participation in professional conferences and workshops, participation in conferences and workshops that support teaching effectiveness related to student learning styles, dealing with classroom issues, developing college activities that support building departmental teamwork, collegiality, and communications, and more.

 See the Full List of Grantees and Reports on their Projects, 2004 - present